| A High-Flow MAF for the Mazda6i Airbox | |

 testing.
 The benefits are readily apparent in both low end grunt and a new

+willingness to build revs when you lean on the throttle.
 This is not an easy or quick mod to perform but it will allow your airbox to provide the airflow benefits of an aftermarket CAI while preserving a more factory sound.
 If you've removed the basic restrictions on your stock Mazda6i intake, this modification will take full advantage of the extra air flow capacity and give your 2.3L Duratec a more aggressive attitude. |